csu-hci-projects/FA24-CalderonC-SchimmelM/README.md

 Both of the non-menu levels must have static meshes with materials applied for the user to navigate.
 (10 PTS) Each non-menu level must have at least 3 targets and at least 3 hazards

 Targets can be any mesh, but must have a “health” variable.
 Their starting health should be 100.
-(20 PTS) - CADEN The health variable is an integer that is reduced when shot (the exact amount of health lost is up to you).
+(20 PTS) The health variable is an integer that is reduced when shot (the exact amount of health lost is up to you).
 After a target’s health reaches 0 or less the target should be destroyed.
 Once all targets in a level are destroyed the next level should automatically be loaded (see 2b and 2c for details).